AgungDanuWijaya/INVDFT/README.md

 # INVDFT: Java Program to optimize parameter for Exchange Correlation Functional in  Density Functional Theory
 INVDFT, a Java based software, employs the SCF technique to solve the KSDFT equation.
 The optimization of XC function parameters in INVDFT is accomplished using the Newton-Raphson and Monte Carlo methods
 ## Features
+- Parameter optimization of Exchange Correlation Functional
 - SCF with electron density mixing
+- DFT: Neural Network, LDA and GGA functionals
 - Hartree-Fock
-- DFT: Neural Network, LDA and GGA functionals
-- Xchange Neural Network inversion
 ## Requirements
 - Linux OS
 - Java (https://www.java.com/en/download/) version >= 11